monacca1/nuggit/README.md

 # Nuggit

+Nuggit is a git tool for assisting with submodule based workflows.
+It provides additional logic wrapping native git capabilities to automate common operations across submodules to achieve a mono-repository like workflow.

-Nuggit is a wrapper for git that makes repositories consisting of submodules (or nested submodules) work more like mono-repositories.
-This is, in part, achieved by doing work on the same branch across all submodules and taking the appropriate action when submodules are modified, added, pushed, pulled etc. without requiring the user to do extra magic just for submodules.
+This is, in part, achieved by encouraging users to conduct all work on the same branch across all submodules, and taking the appropriate action when submodules are modified, added, pushed, pulled etc. without requiring the user to do extra magic just for submodules.

-A wrapper script. "ngt" can be used to invoke all of the capabilities defined below.
-Tab auto-completion is optionally available for this wrapper.
+All functionality can be access through the 'ngt' or 'nuggit' wrapper scripts.
+Tab auto-completion is optionally available for the 'ngt' form when using the Bash shell.

 The nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively (required for auto-completion).
 These files can be used as an example if needed to adopt for other shell environments.

-Usage information for most scripts is available with a "--man" or "--help"  parameter.
+If installed via cpan, this step is optional, however may be required to enable shell-specific features.

+Full usage information is available via man pages for most scripts, or from the command-line by specifying '--man' (for detailed usage) or "--help"  (synopsis only).
 For example, "ngt --man" or "ngt status --man".

-### Point of Contact
+## Support

-Please report any issues to the issue tracker.
-Contact Chris Monaco (chris.monaco@jhuapl.edu) or David Edell (david.edell@jhuapl.edu) for more information
+Please report any issues to the [issue tracker](http://github.com/monacca1/nuggit) or discussions section.

 ## Installation
 Several installation options are documented below for convenience.

 Minimum requirements for Nuggit are:
-- Command-line Git tools, version 2.13.2 or later.
+- Command-line Git tools, version 2.22 or later.
 - Perl version 5.10 or later

+NOTE: The test step for nuggit will fail if git is not installed, or if you have not defined your git user.name and user.email.
+These can be set with "git config --global user.email my@email.com" and "git config --global user.name 'J Doe'"

 ### CPAN (local, recommended)